Notice of Non-Discrimination and Affirmative Action: Complaint, Grievance and Appeal Procedures

 For grade appeals

-- Appeals for final course grades MUST be submitted to CCCOnline in writing within 30 days of the last day of the course.
+- Appeals for final course grades MUST be submitted through the CCCOnline Complaint form within 30 days of the last day of the course.

 For student misconduct issues